Updated: Jan 19

 Database and software integration (Client, web Etc.)

-Validate that the user data is saved when the user “Apply” or “Submit” the changes.
+Validate that the user data is saved when “Apply” or “Submit” the changes.

 Try to insert “NULL” values on fields that don’t suppose to receive it.